diveshwar/Soil-Moisture-Monitoring-System/README.md

 Easy to Deploy – Simple hardware and software setup.
 Scalability – Can be expanded with additional sensors and automation.

 Future Enhancements
 Automated Irrigation System – Activate water pumps based on moisture levels.
 Mobile App Integration – View real-time data on smartphones.
 Cloud Storage and AI Analytics – Analyze long-term soil data for better farming decisions.

+Conclusion
+This automated soil moisture monitoring system is an effective and affordable solution for farmers looking to optimize water usage.
+By leveraging IoT and real-time data, this system supports precision farming and sustainable agriculture.